 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Communal Singing of Popular Music.
 “Song lyrics threaten to offset the aesthetic balance between music and narrative cinematic representation.
-The common solution taken by the standard feature film is not to declare songs off limits – for they can give pleasure … Continue reading Distant Voices, Still Lives (Part 4) – Communal Singing and Domestic Abuse.
+The common solution taken by the standard feature film is not to declare songs off limits – for they can give pleasure of their own – but to defer significant action and … Continue reading Distant Voices, Still Lives (Part 4) – Communal Singing and Domestic Abuse.

 Part 1 Part 2 Part 3 Part 4 Part 5 The Sounds of the Past “To this inexorable, insidious awareness of your own dependence on your past, like an illness that grows even harder to bear, I gave the name “Nostalgia”…” (Tarkovsky, 1986, p.206) One of Distant Voices, Still Lives’ key differences to all that had gone before in the canon of British working class … Continue reading Distant Voices, Still Lives – Sounds of the Past.
 (Part 2)